FACTBOX-World leaders to attend Queen Elizabeth's funeral | Politics

 - Sergio Mattarella, President of Italy - Justin Trudeau, Canadian Prime Minister

-- Charles Michel, President of the European Council - Egils Levites, President of Latvia
+- Charles Michel, President of the European Council - Ursula von der Leyen, President of European Commission

-- Paula-Mae Weekes, President of Trinidad and Tobago - Mohammad Shtayyeh, Palestinian Prime Minister

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)